Obmondo/kubeaid/docs/aws/capi/cluster.md

 To address this, we have [forked](https://github.com/Obmondo/image-builder) the image-builder project, added support for the above and published ARM based custom AMIs targetting Kubernetes [v1.30.0]() / [v1.31.0]() and Ubuntu 24.04.

+> If you wish to build the custom AMI yourself, you can refer to this [blog post](https://github.com/Obmondo/kubeaid/blob/master/docs/aws/capi/ami.md).

 ## Bootstrapping the cluster using ClusterAPI

 First, fork the [KubeAid Config](http://github.com/Obmondo/kubeaid-config) repo.